vanilla-reforged/vmangos-docker/README.md

 # vmangos-docker

+### What is the Idea

+This is an attempt to make an (for me) easier to understand and set up VMANGOS environment for Docker.
+Feel free to use it or contribute.

 ### ToDO

 - get generate-db-1.sql to use the env variable for setting the db pw (has to be edited manually atm)